krauskopf/node-red-contrib-car-bmw/README.md

 ### Additional Information

-For these nodes to work you need a car with BMW ConnectedDrive support and remote services.
+* For these nodes to work you need a car with BMW ConnectedDrive support and remote services.
+* The different types of data that can be read depend on the type of car.
+Different cars support different services.

 ## History